 Single Digital Gateway (SDG)

 The Single Digital Gateway is a regulation that establishes a single digital access point.
-This gateway provides online access to the necessary information, administrative procedures, and services to live or run a business in another EU country.
+This gateway provides online access to the information, administrative procedures and services that people need to live or do business in another EU country.
+The SDG Regulation entered into force on 11 December 2018.
+The regulation provided for the phased implementation of information and procedures.
+These deadlines have now expired.

 Data Governance Act (DGA)

 The Data Governance Act is a key pillar of the European Data Strategy.
-Its aim is to utilise data capacity for the benefit of European citizens and businesses.
+Its aim is to utilise data capacity to benefit European citizens and businesses.
 The DGA will make more data available and facilitate data sharing between sectors and EU countries.

 Open Data and the Reuse of Public-Sector Information

-The Directive on Open Data and the Reuse of Public-Sector Information promotes the use of open data by governments.
+The Directive on Open Data and the Reuse of Public-Sector Information promotes the use of open data by public authorities.
+This Directive entered into force on 16 July 2019 and was implemented in phases for new websites, existing websites and mobile applications.
+These deadlines have now passed.

 Directive on the Accessibility of Websites and Apps of Public Sector Bodies

-The Directive on the Accessibility of Websites and Apps of Public Sector Bodies helps member states achieve their accessibility goals and meet the obligations of the UN Convention on the Rights of Persons with Disabilities (CRPD).
+The Directive on the Accessibility of Websites and Apps of Public Sector Bodies came into force on 22 December 2016 and helps member states achieve their accessibility goals.
+It also helps them meet the obligations of the UN Convention on the Rights of Persons with Disabilities (CRPD).
 Another goal of the directive is to harmonise the accessibility requirements of EU countries.
-In the Netherlands, the directive is further elaborated in the Temporary Decree on Digital Accessibility of the Government (in Dutch, Tijdelijk besluit digitale toegankelijkheid overheid).
+In the Netherlands, the directive is further detailed in the Temporary Decree on Digital Accessibility of the Government (in Dutch, Tijdelijk besluit digitale toegankelijkheid overheid).

 Cybersecurity Legislation: NIS2 Directive

-The Directive on Measures for a High Common Level of Cybersecurity Across the Union (NIS2) aims to further strengthen cybersecurity in Europe.
-The directive provides legal measures to raise the overall level of cybersecurity in the EU.
+The Directive on Security of Network and Information System (NIS2) aims to further strengthen cybersecurity in Europe.
+The directive provides legal measures to raise the overall level of cybersecurity in the EU and entered into force on 16 January 2023.

 Data Act

 The Data Act allows public authorities to access data from third parties, provided the data is requested for a legitimate purpose, such as an emergency.
-The regulation was passed at the end of 2023 and has a long implementation period.
-It will be until 2026 before all the rules in the Data Act are mandatory.
+The Data Act came into force on 11 January 2024 and was implemented on 12 September 2025.
+All of its rules will become mandatory in 2026.

 AI Act